ozbillwang/lambda-java/README.md

 * commits to non-master branch, such as feature branches, bugfix branches

-circle ci will only run the build and tests (such as unit test, integration tests.
+circle ci will only run the build and tests, such as unit test, integration test, and security check.

 ![pipeline on non-master branches](images/non-master.png)

 * commits to master branch or pull requests are merged to master brach

-circle ci will run build and add incremental semantic version automatically
+circle ci will run build and add incremental semantic version automatically, for example, if the latest tag is `1.0.123`, after build is successful, circle ci pipeline will create new tag `1.0.124` on master branch

 ![pipeline on master branches](images/master.png)

 * if new version detected (new tag applied on master branch)

-circlec ci will run the deployment dry-run to dev environment first and waiting for approval, then deploy to dev environment.
+circlec ci will run the deployment (dry-run) first to dev environment and waiting for reviewing and approval, then deploy to dev environment.

 ![pipeline on new tag created](images/tag.png)